Key World Initiative Nutrition - Food systems

 • Michigan State University (MSU)

-• University Laval of Quebec
+• Laval University of Quebec

 • University of Arizona

-• University of California Davis (UC Davis)
+• University of California, Davis (UC Davis)

 South America

-• University of Sao Paulo (USP)
+• University of São Paulo (USP)

 Africa

-• University Cheikh Anta Diop of Dakar (UCAD)
+• Cheikh Anta Diop University of Dakar (UCAD)

 • University of Nairobi (UONBI)